Harder Stadium

 Harder Stadium is a 17,000-seat, outdoor multi-purpose stadium on the west coast of the United States, on the campus of the University of California, Santa Barbara in Santa Barbara, California.
-It serves as the on-campus soccer stadium for both the men's and women's programs.
+It serves as the on-campus soccer stadium for both the UC Santa Barbara Gauchos men's and women's programs and also for Santa Barbara Sky of the USL Championship beginning 2026.
 Currently used occasionally by the university's club rugby and lacrosse teams, it was originally the home of the defunct football program.